Explore health content from A to Z.

-Stage is the word doctors use to classify the size of a cancerous tumor and where and how far it has spread.
+Stage is the word doctors use to classify the size of a cancerous tumor and where it is located.
 The first place cancer is found in the body is called the primary site or primary tumor.
 When a cancer spreads, it's said to have metastasized.

-Cervical cancer can break away from the main tumor.
-It may start growing in other parts of the body.
-Cervical cancer may spread in these two ways:
+Cervical cancer can start growing in other parts of the body and spread in 2 main ways:

 It may spread through the lymph nodes in the pelvis.

 A third type of spread, through the bloodstream, is uncommon.

 When cervical cancer has spread to another part of the body, it's not considered a new cancer.
 For example, if it spreads to the vagina, it's not called vaginal cancer.
 It's called cervical cancer with vaginal involvement.
 This is because cancer is usually named for the site of the original tumor.

 The most commonly used staging system for cervical cancer is a system developed by the International Federation of Gynecology and Obstetrics (FIGO).
 In this system, the Roman numerals from 0 to IV represent the different stages of the cancer.
 The higher the number, the more serious or advanced the cancer is.